Flame-templed babbler: Description

 EBird describes the bird as "A small bird.
 Has a gray back with fine pale streaks, golden flight feathers, a yellowish belly, a brighter yellow chest extending around the collar, a black head with black spots on the upper chest, and a yellow bill, forehead, chin, and short moustache stripe.
 Note the white-streaked cheek and the orange tufts on the back of the head.
 Often joins mixed-species flocks, where it methodically forages in the understory and at middle heights in the forest.
 Unmistakable.
 Song is a descending whistled warble."

+Ecology and behavior

 The flame-templed babbler is an omnivore feeding on small insects and berries, flowers and figs. These babblers feed and breed in understory bushes, trees, vines and ferns.
+Forms mixed flocks with other small birds such as the Visayan fantail, Philippine tailorbird, Lemon-throated leaf warbler, White-vented whistler and Visayan bulbul.

+It seems to breed almost year round but territorial behaviour most apparent in the months of March to April.

-Habitat and Conservation Status
+Habitat and conservation status

 The flame-templed babbler inhabits lowland forest, forest edge and secondary growth below 1,000 m, occasionally occurring up to 1,180 m.
 Highest densities have been recorded in the thick undergrowth of degraded secondary forest and observations come from the lower strata (up to 8 m) in the understory, where birds stay in deep cover and are consequently unobtrusive unless singing.